tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/增值服务/拉流转推_intl_en.md

 ## Third-Party Relaying Bandwidth
 >!
 >- Relaying to a CSS URL of the current account (the account that created the relay task) will not incur relaying bandwidth fees.
->- Relaying to an address that is not a CSS URL of the current account will incur third-party relay fees.
+>- Relaying to a non-CSS address will incur third-party relay fees.

 ### Pricing
 Third-party relaying fees are based on the highest bandwidth (Mbps) used for relaying in each billing period.
 The price varies depending on the region to which your streams are relayed.
 If you relay to multiple regions in a billing period, fees will be charged separately based on the peak bandwidth usage in each region.